Trinidad Coconut Bake (Pot Bake)

 With this new number, I also find myself craving more comfort food and comfort food, as you know, is always the taste of home–the cooking on which we were raised.
 One taste of home is coconut bake.
 And this my friends is what I have been eating for the past couple of weeks.
 A recipe a year in the making.

-Coconut bakes, Roast Bakes or Pot bakes, as they are referred to, are nothing short of heavenly.
+Trinidad coconut bakes, roast bakes, or pot bakes, as they are referred to, are nothing short of heavenly.
 Eating a slice of coconut bake with a slather of butter or cheese, or breaking off a piece to scoop up smoked herring and tomatoes, saltfish and tomatoes or buljol is quite a gratifying experience.

 I’ve made coconut bakes off an on over the years, but they weren’t spectacular, just ingredients hastily thrown together hoping that the outcome would be edible.
-After numerous attempts over the past month, I believe I finally have a blog worthy recipe.
+After numerous attempts over the past month, I finally have a blog-worthy recipe.

-From my experience coconut bakes are dense yet light, full of coconut flavor–but not as dense and sweet as a ‘sweet bread’.
-I tested the coconut bake varying the baking powder, the quantity of butter and coconut just to find the right marriage of ingredients, i.e. texture, taste and balance.
+From my experience, coconut bakes are dense yet light, full of coconut flavor–but not as dense and sweet as a ‘sweet bread’.
+I tested the coconut bake varying the baking powder, the quantity of butter, and coconut to find the right marriage of ingredients, i.e. texture, taste, and balance.

 Traditionally, coconut bakes were made in an iron pot over a chulha (wood burning earthen oven).
-Once I finalized the ingredients I was very curious to discover whether I can cook it in a pot too [no wood burning earthen oven though].
+Once I finalized the ingredients, I was very curious to discover whether I could cook it in a pot too [no wood-burning earthen oven though].
 Bad idea for a person without patience.
-After waiting and waiting, checking the pot every minute, I just couldn’t restrain my impatience.
+After waiting and waiting, checking the pot every minute, I couldn’t restrain my impatience.
 I increased the heat to medium and went off roaming the house in search of distraction and chaos to conquer.

 I returned several minutes later, after “smelling something burning”, as we say.
-The bake was in fact burning!
-The kitchen engulfed in smoke and my Hubbie engrossed in a game, oblivious to the disaster that was unfolding a few feet away from him.
+The bake was, in fact, burning!
+The kitchen was engulfed in smoke and my hubby was engrossed in a game, oblivious to the disaster that was unfolding a few feet away from him.
 Men!!!!!!
 So where was I?
 Oh yes…Bake burning, smoke everywhere.
-I decided immediately that making “pot bake” is definitely not one of my fortes.
+I decided immediately that making “pot bake” is not one of my fortes.
 I will stick to the oven.
 Set it and forget it…for about 30 minutes.

 Cook’s Notes: